 - inflammation of various organs such as the brain, liver or lungs.

-Pregnant women who suspect they may have been exposed to rubella should see their doctor.
+If you are pregnant and you suspect you may have been exposed to rubella, see your doctor.

 Causes of rubella